- Planning ahead

 - put up posters in local shops, supermarkets and libraries.

-- send out a press release to your local media calling for volunteers (please see Appendix 2 for a sample press release).
+- send out a press release to your local media calling for volunteers (see Appendix 2 for a sample press release).

-To arrange delivery of your cleanup equipment please complete our online form (link opens in new window).
+You should complete our online form to arrange delivery of your cleanup equipment (link opens in new window).

 We can loan your group the following equipment for your cleanup; refuse sacks, litter picks, gloves, shovels and brushes.
 We will collect this equipment after the cleanup.